-The November issue of Science News, Beyond Spooky, was dedicated to “quantum weirdness”, as they put it.
-I have long had deep affection for this side of physics.
-Frankly though, the weirder thing for me is how, despite nature’s hoodwink, it is possible to see more than just the tip-of-the-iceberg of reality.
-Biology requires living things to perceive reality in such a way that promotes survival and evolution.
-I can’t imagine any biological reason why any living thing would be able to perceive more than that, but living things can and do as humans have demonstrated (and I suspect, all living things at some level).
+The November issue of Science News, Beyond Spooky, was dedicated to “quantum weirdness” (1).
+I love this side of physics.
+This “weirdness” may be how it is possible, despite nature’s bio-hoodwink (p.11), to sense more than just the tip-of-the-iceberg of reality.
+Biology requires living things to perceive reality in a way that promotes survival and evolution.
+I can’t imagine any biological reason why any living thing would be able to perceive more than that, but living things can and do, as humans demonstrate.
+I suspect all living things do at some level.

 In the tapestry of 20th century physics, virtually every major thread is entangled with the name of Albert Einstein.
 He was most famous for the theory of relativity, of course, which rewrote Newton’s laws and set modern theoretical cosmology in motion.
 But Einstein also played a major role in the origins of quantum theory and in perceiving its weird implications — including entanglement, a mystery named by Erwin Schrödinger in a paper based on an experiment imagined by Einstein.

 Entanglement is now one of the hottest research fields in physics.
 It is pursued not only for insights into the nature of reality, but also for developing new technologies, as Laura Sanders notes in a special section marking the 75th anniversary of Einstein’s entanglement paper (and another quantum legend, Schrödinger’s half-dead, half-alive cat).